REGISTRATION IS NOW CLOSED. We hope you will join us in 2024.

 Back to Institute information • Back to top of session listings

-Instructor | Donna Bailey, M.Ed. & Becky Bertrand, B.S. |
+Instructor | Kate Cowles, M.Ed. |

 Credits | 3 |

-Course Numbers | Graduate: EDU 5515 C10 Undergraduate: EDU 4515 CFS2 |
+Course Numbers | Graduate: EDX 5710 S04 Undergraduate: EDX 4710 S04 |

 Session Description:

 This course will focus on providing therapeutic learning and/or healing experiences in a classroom setting for young children who, for either internal or environmental reasons, struggle in their relationships with the people in their world.
 An overview of normal social/emotional developmental milestones Birth - 5 will be shared and discussed.
 We will examine the personality traits and knowledge base that are critical for teachers to possess in order to succeed in this challenging and highly rewarding work.
 We will also explore how curriculum, physical environment, and program supports can either hinder or advance this work.
 We will look at issues such as attachment, parent support and education, strategies for working with children who are acting out, and effective reflection time and supervision, to name a few.
 The course will entail a mix of didactic presentation, small group and one-on-one modalities.
-Participants are asked to bring in case examples of children and family situations that have presented challenges in their work or their programs
+Participants are asked to bring in case examples of children and family situations that have presented challenges in their work or their programs.

 Audience: Birth through age 8.